Why I photographed them this way (Part 3)

 Why I photographed them this way (Part 2)

-This first photo by itself may not make a lot of sense to light and shoot the photo this way.
-However, when I was asked to help my son with all his friends on prom night I had to be able to shoot a lot of couple shots and group shots in a very limited time.
+This first photo may not make much sense on its own.
+Taking the picture this way requires a lot of light.
+However, when I was asked to help my son with all his friends on prom night, I had to take a lot of couple shots and group shots in a short time.

-If you see the lighting diagram you will notice I put lights up behind the people and up the stairs behind them.
-This is so I could shoot without having the drag the shutter too long to get the background to show up.
-It also helped me by having very little shadow that didn’t have some light hitting it.
-This meant that the dynamic range was in some ways compressed.
+If you look at the lighting diagram, you will notice that I have placed lights behind the people and up the stairs behind them.
+This allows me to shoot without having to drag the shutter for too long to capture the background.
+It also helped me by having a shadow that didn’t receive any light, which meant that the dynamic range was, in some ways, compressed.

 I hope you are seeing that I didn’t move.
-What I did do is use the Nikon 24-120mm lens so I could stay put and just zoom in and out the accommodate the size of each grouping.
+What I did do is use the Nikon 24-120mm lens so I could stay put and zoom in and out to accommodate the size of each grouping.

-If I were to step forward I could end up casting a shadow into the photo.
-By standing back you avoid the problem of the photographer casting a shadow.
+If I were to step forward, I might cast a shadow into the photo.
+By standing back, you avoid the problem of the photographer casting a shadow on the subject.

 Nikon D3S, 14-24mm, ISO 200 f/9 1/60

-This last photo helps you to understand one more reason I set the lights one way and left them alone.
-I put the lights on light stands and then put them as high as I could make them go and then put sand bags on the bottom of the stands.
+This last photo helps you understand one more reason I set the lights one way and left them as they were.
+I placed the lights on light stands and positioned them as high as possible.
+I then added sandbags to the bottom of the stands.

-This helped be sure the light would drop off down behind people and make any shadows not hit people in the rows in back.
-Also by having steps to use I was able to stack folks to get everyone in the photo and see their faces.
+This helped ensure the light would drop off behind people and prevent any shadows from falling on those in the back rows.
+Additionally, by having steps to follow, I could arrange everyone in the photo and capture their faces.

 Summary

-Many times what will determine how you photograph groups will be the time you have with the group and how many different groups you have in that time frame.
-I have learned to setup for the biggest group and then place the smaller groups in the same space and just get closer with the camera.
+Often, what determines how you photograph groups is the time you have with the group and the number of different groups you have in that time frame.
+I have learned to set up for the largest group and then place the smaller groups in the same space, getting closer with the camera.

 Why I photographed them this way

-Why did you light it that way and why did you compose it a certain way are questions I not only get asked, but ask myself as I am working.
+Why did you light it that way, and why did you compose it a certain way?
+I am often asked these questions and ask myself them as I work.

-In the photo of the two lady researchers, I was asked to photograph their micro organism research.
-Now when I get to these labs they do not have it setup most of the time.
-I first have a conversation and then I listen for the visual cues that can help tell their story.
+I was asked to photograph the two lady researchers’ microorganism research in the photo of them.
+When I get to these labs, they do not usually have the equipment set up.
+I first have a conversation and then listen for visual cues to help tell their story.

-The computer screen is actually a photograph through a microscope of what the laser is passing through and doing some measurements.
-So for their research they wouldn’t have this in the room setup like this.
-I asked to put it there so you could quickly read what they are working on.
-I also wanted to show the laser so I also made this show up in the photo.
+The computer screen is a photograph taken through a microscope of the laser passing through and making some measurements.
+They wouldn’t have this in the room set up like this for their research, so I asked to put it there so you could quickly read what they are working on.
+I also wanted to show the laser, so I made it appear in the photo.

-I chose the blue color to set the tone for research, but also realized it would complement the red color of the laser.
+I chose blue to set the tone for the research, but I also realized it would complement the laser’s red color.

-Do you think the photo reads quickly and yet at the same time makes you stop to look at it?
+Do you think the photo reads quickly yet simultaneously makes you stop to look at it?

-A cyborg is what this research is about.
+This research is about a cyborg.
 This is where the human and machine are intertwined with each other.
-The wearable computer small screen is at the eye where the subject can use the information to do something.
-Here the information is to help the subject navigate around a city with information.
+The wearable computer’s small screen is at the eye, where the subject can use the information to do something.
+Here, the information is to help the subject navigate around a city with information.

-When I showed up I asked to see the information on the screen.
-I then asked if the information can be seen on some other monitor and the researcher pulled out their small monitor.
-I tried to bring everything closer together to help communicate what the researcher is seeing in their heads up display.
+When I showed up, I asked to see the information on the screen.
+I then asked if the information could be seen on another monitor, and the researcher pulled out their small monitor.
+I tried to bring everything closer to help communicate what the researcher saw in their heads-up display.

 How did I do with this one?

-This was taken a couple years earlier than the photo above.
-One thing I was noticing is the wearable device was getting smaller.
+This photo was taken a couple of years before the one above.
+One thing I noticed is that wearable devices are getting smaller.

-In this photo I was able to show the operator using the device to help repair a circuit board where the schematic could be in the viewfinder.
+In this photo, I was able to show the operator using the device to help repair a circuit board, with the schematic visible in the viewfinder.

-If I could redo this photo, I would have had a small monitor maybe showing what was in the viewfinder.
-Do you think it works this way, or would you like to see the contents on a screen in the photo?
+If I could redo this photo, I would have used a small monitor to show what was in the viewfinder.
+Do you think it works this way, or would you prefer to see the contents on a screen in the photo?

-What I am discovering over time is each time I encounter the newer technology, it builds upon earlier research.
-I can this the evolution and this often helps me understand some of the nuances of the advances in the research.
+Over time, I have discovered that each new technology builds upon earlier research.
+I can see the evolution, which often helps me understand some of the nuances of the advances in research.

-While the story in each situation was about what is on the screens and how the wearable technology is being embraced in more and more industries, there is another aspect that the photo helps communicate over time–the size changes and maybe even how they are developing more style with each new device improvement.
+While the story in each situation was about what is on the screens and how wearable technology is being embraced in more industries, the photo helps communicate another aspect over time—the size changes and maybe even how they develop more style with each new device improvement.

 Using virtual reality to help cure the fear of flying

-Many of the research projects I get to photograph sometimes would work better as a video.
-However, your major newspapers and magazines primary audience is often the printed page.
-You still need to capture as much of the story in a single image and in a way that engages the viewer.
+Sometimes, many of the research projects I get to photograph work better as a video.
+However, your significant newspapers and magazines’ primary audience is often the printed page.
+You still need to capture as much of the story as possible in a single image and in a way that engages the viewer.

-Combing elements into one image helps tell the story much better.
-Here the virtual head gear display with the computer screen in the background help communicate a little about what is going on for the subject.
+Combining elements into one image helps tell the story much better.
+Here, the virtual headgear display with the computer screen in the background helps communicate a little about what is happening for the subject.
 What would you suggest to make this more successful?

 Does it get your attention?
-Hey that is the first point with all good photography–it has to stop the reader.
-I put separate light and gel on the mold so you would be drawn to it.
-The grid light on the subject is also catching the front of the mold as well.
+That is the first point of all reasonable photography—it has to stop the reader.
+I used separate light and gel on the mold to draw your attention.
+The grid light on the subject also catches the front of the mold.

-The researcher is trying to help with making more accurate parts through injection molds.
-Depending on the materials a mold may have to be adjusted in size to make up for how the part either will shrink or get bigger through the process of making it.
-Many times these parts come out and then are put into a kiln and heated to very high temperatures.
-This is done a lot with ceramics, which is what is used a great deal in our products we use.
+The researcher is trying to help make more accurate parts through injection molds.
+Depending on the materials, a mold may have to be adjusted to compensate for how the part shrinks or grows bigger while being made.
+These parts are often removed, put into a kiln, and heated to very high temperatures.
+This is done with ceramics, which are significantly used in our products.

 How did I do with this photo?